-Knowledge, Compassion and Discovery are interwoven at the University of Tennessee Veterinary Medical Center, the only academic veterinary medical center in the state.
-The wide variety of complex diseases and injuries treated at the medical center presents a unique opportunity for us to provide optimal patient care while expanding medical frontiers to improve both animal and human health.
-One way in which we achieve these goals is through performance of clinical trials.
+Knowledge, Compassion, and Discovery are interwoven at the UTCVM Veterinary Medical Center, the only academic veterinary medical center in the state.
+The wide variety of complex diseases and injuries treated at the veterinary medical center presents a unique opportunity for us to provide optimal patient care while expanding medical frontiers to improve both animal and human health.
+Clinical trials help us achieve these goals.

-- access to tests and treatments that might otherwise be inaccessible
+- tests and treatments that might otherwise be inaccessible

-- provide patients and their families with direct access to national/international experts
+- patients and their families receive direct access to national/international experts

-- often directly results in improved response to therapy through participation Hawthorne effect
+- often improved response to therapy through participation (Hawthorne effect)

-Because each individual patient’s well-being is the highest priority to everyone at the University of Tennessee Veterinary Medical Center, all clinical trials undergo rigorous review and must receive approval from the UT Institutional Animal Care and Use Committee prior to initiation.
-Post-approval monitoring is also performed to ensure all study conduct exceeds scientific, reporting, and ethical standards.
-And, of course, participation in clinical trials is completely voluntary!
-Should you choose to enroll your pet in a clinical trial, you or your attending clinician can withdraw him or her at any time for any reason.
+Because each individual patient’s well-being is the highest priority to everyone at UTCVM, all clinical trials undergo rigorous review prior to starting and must receive approval from the UT Institutional Animal Care and Use Committee (IACUC).
+Post-approval monitoring is also performed to ensure all aspects of the clinical trial exceed scientific, reporting, and ethical standards.
+Participation in clinical trials is completely voluntary.
+Should you choose to enroll your pet in a clinical trial, you or your attending clinician can withdraw him or her at any time.